 Protected deposits have preferential status in the event of bankruptcy.

-The bank’s liquidator appointed by FINMA uses the bank’s available liquidity to quickly pay out the protected deposits.
+The bank’s liquidator appointed by FINMA uses the bank’s available liquidity to pay out the protected deposits.

 What are deposits?